datanav/docs/getting-started.rst

 **"Coalesce"** is used together with **"list"** function, which basically is a list of values.
 We need **"list"** to list the order of which keys to pick values from.

-If you need a list of key-value pairs, in other words a list of properties with values, you need to make a dictionary using the **"dict"** function.
+If you need a list of key-value pairs, in other words a list of properties *and* values, you need to make a dictionary using the **"dict"** function.

 To illustrate the difference let us look at some DTL in a pipe